 “So, Mary’s your client?”
 Elsa asked, smiling.
 She seemed to be enjoying herself.

 My employer shook her head as she stubbed out her cigarette.
 “Oh, no. I’m not a private investigator — I couldn’t take on a client even if I wanted one.
-No, we’re just… concerned citizens.”
+No, I’m just… nosy.”
 She suppressed a grin.
-“A nosy reporter and a concerned citizen, I suppose.
+“A nosy reporter, trying to help.
 As a nosy reporter, may I ask you some questions?”

 Elsa shrugged.
 “Sure.
 I didn’t know the dead guy very well, but if I can help I will.”